Affiliate links on Android Authority may earn us a commission. Learn more.

 The FreeBuds 3i support two simple gestures – double-tap and tap-and-hold.
-Using the companion app, HUAWEI AI Life, you can assign the double-tap gesture to playback controls, while tap-and-hold cycles through ANC modes.
+Using the companion app, HUAWEI AI Life [no longer available], you can assign the double-tap gesture to playback controls, while tap-and-hold cycles through ANC modes.

 HUAWEI AI Life is compatible with just about any Android device, but it’s not available for iOS.
 You could still use the FreeBuds 3i with an iPhone, but you won’t be able to customize the gestures or get software updates, unless you can get hold of an Android device.

 Also read: The best headphones under $100 of 2020

 When used together with a HUAWEI phone running EMUI 10 or later, the FreeBuds 3i connect seamlessly by simply popping open the case, and they also detect wearing to automatically pause and resume playback.

 You can assign different commands for double-tapping the left and right earbud, which gives you a little more flexibility.
 You can choose between play/pause, next song, previous song, and wake voice assistant.

 I really liked how the FreeBuds 3 sound, and the good news is the FreeBuds 3i are not far behind in terms of sound quality.
 I am not by any means an audiophile, but I found the FreeBuds 3i enjoyable in most situations.